strizzwald/blog/about.md

 ---

 Hey, my name is Kennedy Sigauke.
 I am a software developer from Johannesburg, South Africa.
 I am passionate about building software that impacts and betters people's lives.
-I dabble a lot in Javascript, Ruby and Ruby on Rails.
 In my free time I play guitar as a hobby and read books about software development.